mrodrig/json-2-csv/README.md

   * `emptyFieldValue` - Any - Value that, if specified, will be substituted in for field values that are `undefined`, `null`, or an empty string.
     * Default: none
   * `excelBOM` - Boolean - Should a unicode character be prepended to allow Excel to open a UTF-8 encoded file with non-ASCII characters present.
+  * `excludeKeys` - Array - Specify the keys that should be excluded from the output.
+    * Default: `[]`
+    * Note: When used with `unwindArrays`, arrays present at excluded key paths will not be unwound.
   * `expandArrayObjects` - Boolean - Should objects in array values be deep-converted to CSV?
   	* Default: `false`
   	* Example: